Visiting Italy With Kids

 Don’t be put off taking even a young baby or toddler to Venice.
 Yes, there are steps to conquer over the many bridges, but it is still a wonderful place to explore.
 Even in peak visiting times over summer, there are plenty of places to escape the crowds.
 In fact, meandering around the back streets is all part of the charm.
-Emma from Soujorn Series, explains what she got up to in Venice with a baby.
+Suzy from Our Bucket Lives gives some great tips on visiting Venice with older kids and Emma from Soujorn Series, explains what she got up to in Venice with a baby.

 Siena With Kids